-The Private Equity Consultant is engaged by LACERS to select new investments, monitor existing investments, and provide advice in accordance with the Private Equity Policy.
-This Private Equity Policy establishes the framework for the management of the Private Equity Portfolio.
-The Private Equity Consultant will be evaluated annually as consultant and investment manager for the Private Equity Portfolio based upon the following: portfolio performance; quality of analytical and technical work; expertise in the private equity asset class; responsiveness to requests from the LACERS Board of Administration ("Board") and LACERS Investment Staff ("Staff"); availability to attend Board meetings and meetings with Staff with reasonable advance notice; consulting and advising on LACERS' portfolio, including information on selected private equity related topics; identifying and mitigating risks; and proactively informing Staff of new investment opportunities or risks in the marketplace.
+The Private Equity Consultant, with Staff concurrence, shall select new investments, monitor and advise on the sale of existing private equity investments, and provide recommendations and program advice in accordance with the Private Equity Policy.
+The Private Equity Policy establishes the framework for the management of the Private Equity Portfolio.
+The Private Equity Consultant will be evaluated annually as consultant and investment manager for the Private Equity Portfolio based upon the following factors: portfolio performance; quality of analytical and technical work; expertise in the private equity asset class; responsiveness to requests from the LACERS Board of Administration ("Board") and LACERS Investment Staff ("Staff"); availability to attend Board meetings and meetings with Staff with reasonable advance notice; consulting and advising on LACERS' portfolio, including information on selected private equity related topics; identifying and mitigating risks; and proactively informing Staff of new investment opportunities or risks in the marketplace.

-The Private Equity Consultant has discretion to buy, sell, or otherwise effect investment transactions pursuant to the roles and responsibilities defined in Section X.F, for all new partnerships up to and including \$50 million and for all follow-on partnerships up to and including \$100 million.
-Recommendations that exceed those amounts must be presented by the Private Equity Consultant to Staff for review and evaluation, and to the Board for approval.
-Non-U.S. dollar commitments to private equity shall be equal or less than the maximum U.S. dollar-equivalent limits as of the day Staff concurs with the Private Equity Consultant.
-Non-U.S. dollar commitments to private equity may exceed the U.S. dollar currency equivalent maximum commitment limits after the date of Staff's concurrence due to foreign currency exchange rate fluctuations, and require no further Board approval.
+The Private Equity Consultant will evaluate and recommend investment transactions pursuant to the roles and responsibilities defined in Section X.F.
+With Staff concurrence on a recommendation from the Private Equity Consultant, LACERS may effect investments in new partnerships up to and including \$50 million and for all follow-on partnerships up to and including \$100 million.
+With Staff concurrence, recommended investments in excess of these amounts must be presented to the Board for approval.
+Non-U.S. dollar commitments to private equity partnerships shall be equal or less than the maximum U.S. dollar-equivalent limits as of the day Staff concurs with the Private Equity Consultant.
+However, non-U.S. dollar commitments to private equity partnerships may exceed the U.S. dollar currency equivalent maximum commitment limits after the date of Staff's concurrence due to foreign currency exchange rate fluctuations, and require no further Board approval.